Differentiation rules in 3D tissue

 During cell state changes, master regulators need to orchestrate the timely activation of many different proteins.
 How does a master transcriptional regulator control its targets differentially?
 Can it achieve consistent timing differences in their activation?
 Does the variability in its levels generate variable onset times or variable levels of its targets?
 We study the accuracy, reproducibility and temporal structure of a transcriptional response at the single cell level, using the early meiosis transcriptional module as a model system (Goldschmidt et. al. 2015).

-Information processing by signalling networks
+Information processing by signaling networks

 Cell populations in nature face different cues from the environment that change at different frequencies.
 For example, a yeast colony in the vineyard senses different levels of heat, humidity, osmolarity and nutrient levels changing at different rates.
 Effective response to these fluctuating cues raises several challenges.
 Can the cells distinguish between a fleeting cue and a consistent change?
 Can they filter out the former to avoid mistaken decisions?
 How do their signaling and transcriptional networks handle these complex fluctuations?
-We study the decision responses to signal fluctuations in the yeast meiosis process using live cell microscopy and custom-designed microfluidic devices capable of generating spatial and temporal signal gradients.
+We study the decision responses to signal fluctuations in the yeast meiosis process using live cell microscopy and custom-designed microfluidic devices capable of generating spatial and temporal signal gradients (Nachman 2007).